 The settlement resolves all pending cases other than Magruder v.
 Halliburton Co., et. al. (the Magruder case).
 The allegations arise out of the same general events described above, but for a later class period, December 8, 2001 to May 28, 2002.
 There has been limited activity in the Magruder case.
 In March 2009, our motion to dismiss was granted, with leave to replead.
-In March 2012, plaintiffs filed an amended complaint and in May 2012, we filed another motion to dismiss which remains pending.
+In March 2012, plaintiffs filed an amended complaint and in May 2012, we filed a motion to dismiss.
+That motion was granted in May 2018, with leave to replead some of the claims.
+An amended complaint was filed in June 2018 and we filed another motion to dismiss which remains pending.
 We cannot predict the outcome or consequences of this case, which we intend to vigorously defend.